syncfusion-content/maui-docs/MAUI/TextInputLayout/Custom-Icons.md

 ## Trailing  view

 A label can be added as a trailing icon for the input view by setting the `TrailingView` property.
-It can be positioned either inside or outside  the container of input view by setting the `TrailingViewPosition` property.
-By default, it is positioned `Inside`.
+It can be positioned either inside or outside the container of the input view by setting the `TrailingViewPosition` property.
+By default, it is positioned as `Inside.`

 {% tabs %}